Constraints on $f(R)$ gravity from tSZE-selected SPT galaxy clusters and weak lensing mass calibration from DES and HST: Data

 \subsection{SPT cluster catalog}

 The tSZE selected cluster catalogs from the SPT-SZ, SPTpol~ECS and SPTpol~500d surveys employed here cover a total solid angle of $5,270\,\rm deg^2$ of the southern sky \citep{Bleem15,Bleem20,Klein24,Bleem24}.
 Note that the whole SPTpol~500d survey lies within the SPT-SZ footprint, and we use only the data from the deeper SPTpol~500d survey in the overlapping region.
 Cluster candidates of these surveys are selected in tSZE detection significance \zetahat \ and confirmed using optical and infrared data, which also add redshift information.

-Over the whole SPT survey region, only clusters with $z > 0.25$ are included in the sample, because the impact of atmospheric and primary CMB noise on the selection function at low redshift becomes dominant.
+Over the whole SPT survey region, only clusters with $z > 0.25$ are included in the sample, because at low redshift the selection function becomes harder to model due to the impact of the filtering of atmospheric and primary CMB signals.
+The angular size of clusters becomes larger at low redshift, and therefore a larger fraction of the cluster signal to lost due to this filtering.

 In the SPT survey region that is not covered by DES ($1,327\,\rm deg^2$, ca.\ $27\,\%$ of the total solid angle), the cluster candidates are confirmed by targeted observations that also provide redshift measurements.
 Candidates in this region are selected by